Already an ACE teacher? Go to the ACE teachers' page.

 As a member of CAP, you have access to the online ACE curriculum guides located in eServices at https://www.capnhq.gov.
 You may immediately go online to review or start using the curriculum.
 (Click "AE Downloads and Resources" after logging into eServices.)

 ACE materials (hard copy of the curriculum guide and other items) will be mailed a couple of weeks after registration.
-NOTE: If you recently became a member of CAP, you will soon receive or have received a box of over 25 aerospace education items, such as the Journey of Flight book, thematic units, etc. This box does NOT contain ACE Program materials.
+NOTE: If you recently became a member of CAP, you will soon receive or have received a box with the additional aerospace education items, such as Aerospace Education Excellence (AEX) books, thematic units, etc. This box does NOT contain ACE Program materials.
 The ACE materials will come separately.
-If you do not receive the ACE materials within two weeks of ACE registration, contact firstname.lastname@example.org.
+If you do not receive the ACE curriculum materials within two weeks of ACE registration, contact firstname.lastname@example.org.

 Follow the implementation guidelines provided in the ACE curriculum guide (located in eServices until you receive your hard copy, as well as in the "Related Resources" list on the right side of this page).